lootie/Slepians.jl/README.md

 # Funding

-This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences.
+This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, Division of Materials Science and Engineering.